-Shoplifting is a serious concern throughout the United States, ranking as the country’s top property crime.
-This type of theft is responsible for upwards of $20 billion dollars in property loss every year for U.S. retailers.
-Because of the sheer number of thefts and revenue loss linked to shoplifting, many states have taken a harsh stance against shoplifting and have strengthened their criminal penalties for anyone convicted of these charges.
+Ranking as the country’s top property crime, shoplifting is a serious concern in the United States.
+Shoplifting results in more than $20 billion dollars in property loss annually for U.S. retailers.
+Because of the sheer number of thefts and revenue loss linked to shoplifting, many states have taken a harsh stance and have strengthened their criminal penalties for anyone convicted of these charges.
+Today we give you the basic keys to understanding shoplifting.

 How Do Shoplifting Charges Work?

 There are two different types of shoplifting charges that a person may face, defined as theft under the criminal code.
-The details on these charges can change from state to state, but many of the same rules apply across various state laws.
+The details on these charges can change from state to state, but many of the same rules apply.

-The more serious shoplifting allegations come when the stolen item’s value exceeds this maximum petty theft value.
-If a person steals something or a number of items exceeding the petty theft value set by state statutes, they may be charged with grand theft.
-These charges are much more serious and often carry severe mandatory sentencing if a person is convicted.
+The more serious allegations come when the stolen item’s value exceeds this maximum petty theft value.
+If a person steals something or a number of items exceeding the petty theft value, they may be charged with grand theft.
+These charges often carry severe mandatory sentencing if a person is convicted.

 How Can You Fight Shoplifting Charges?

-A person may want to rely on a legal advisor to help them navigate the complexities of the criminal justice system if charged with either petty or grand theft crimes.
-Arrests for shoplifting usually only occur after some physical evidence of theft has been uncovered, which can make these allegations particularly tough to fight.
+The criminal justice system is complex and often confusing for many people.
+It’s common to rely on a legal advisor to help if charged with petty or grand theft crimes.
+Arrests for shoplifting usually only occur after some physical evidence of theft has been uncovered, making these allegations particularly tough to fight.

 If you’ve been charged with shoplifting, you could be facing anywhere from probation through jail; shoplifting can be graded as a disorderly person’s offense which will be heard in municipal court or it can be graded as a fourth degree or a third degree or even a second degree depending on the value of the items that were taken.
 In order for the state to prove that you’ve committed a shoplifting, they have to prove that you have passed all point of sales and that you intended to take that merchandise without paying for it.
 If you’ve been charged with this crime, contact an attorney immediately to defend you against these charges.